thecodinglynx/reddit-browser/README.md

 ## Configuration and secrets

-- `public/config.json` (optional): the app can load runtime configuration from `/config.json` in the `public/` folder.
-Example keys previously used were `redditClientId` and `redditClientSecret`.
-- **IMPORTANT SECURITY NOTE:** Anything placed in `public/` is served publicly.
-Do **NOT** store real client secrets in `public/config.json` for production; it will be accessible to anyone.
-- This repo includes a `.gitignore` entry for `/public/config.json` so you can keep a local copy without committing it.

 ## Safer alternative (recommended)

 - Store secrets on a server or serverless function and proxy Reddit requests.
 The server keeps client id/secret in environment variables and exchanges them for OAuth tokens.
 The frontend then calls your server's endpoint (e.g. `/api/reddit/:subreddit/hot`) instead of calling Reddit directly.